 Welcome to Better Food Futures (BFF) NextGen at SDSU, where collaboration and innovation meet at the crossroads of sustainable development in food, agriculture, natural resources, and human sciences (FANH).
-Our current food systems face significant environmental and social challenges due to climate change.
-These challenges lead to diversity loss while struggling to support global food security and dignified agrifood livelihoods.
+Our current food systems face significant environmental and operational challenges due to a range of global pressures.
+These challenges lead to reduced variety while struggling to support global food security and stable agricultural livelihoods.
 Our program harnesses the power of regenerative agriculture to restore food and farming systems actively.
-By adopting a holistic framework, we aim to continuously renew the land, improve environmental health, and bolster agrifood economies, societies, and cultures.
+By adopting a comprehensive approach, we aim to continuously renew the land, improve environmental health, and bolster agrifood economies, communities, and practices.

-Join us as we partner with over 32 key stakeholders, including USDA agencies and Mexico-based universities, to cultivate a diverse and dynamic workforce ready to tackle the challenges and opportunities within the FANH sectors.
-Through our Experiential Learning Projects (ELP) and Outreach and Engagement Projects (OEP), we offer a unique blend of classroom-based learning, research-oriented solutions, and community engagement activities designed to bridge the knowledge of Historically Excluded Communities (HEC) with cutting-edge strategies for regenerative agriculture.
+Join us as we partner with over 32 key stakeholders, including USDA agencies and Mexico-based universities, to cultivate a well-prepared and adaptable workforce ready to tackle the challenges and opportunities within the FANH sectors.
+Through our Experiential Learning Projects (ELP) and Outreach and Engagement Projects (OEP), we offer a unique blend of classroom-based learning, research-oriented solutions, and community engagement activities designed to bridge the knowledge of connecting community-based knowledge with cutting-edge strategies for regenerative agriculture.

-Our programs are tailored to empower undergraduate and graduate students, especially those from Indigenous, immigrant, and Mexican-origin HEC along the US-Mexico border, equipping them with the skills necessary to excel in everything from entry-level positions to leadership roles within the USDA FANH workforce.
+Our programs are tailored to empower undergraduate and graduate students by providing them with relevant training and support, equipping them with the skills necessary to excel in everything from entry-level positions to leadership roles within the USDA FANH workforce.
 Join us in shaping the future of agriculture and human sciences, where your education leads to meaningful change.

 The Regenerative Approach